blipson/coding-exercises/hashmap/README.md

 # Hash Maps
 A data structure for efficiently and dynamically storing items of key->value pairs in memory.
 It employs the use of a hash function to decide at what location to store items.
-Accomodation is made for collision, a scenario in which the hash funciton decides to store an item in a location already taken up by another item.
+Accomodation is made for collision, a scenario in which the hash function decides to store an item in a location already taken up by another item.
 The average cost per operation in a hash table is entirely divorced from the number of items already stored in the hash table, thus making it a good data structure for storing lots of items.

 ## Implementation #1: Linear Probing
 This implementation includes the following files: